Offline Goal-conditioned Reinforcement Learning with Quasimetric Representations: Related Work

 We build on prior approaches to learning \emph{temporal} distances, which reflect the reachability of states~\citep{myers2024learning}.
 Temporal distances are usually defined as the expected number of time steps to transit from one state to another~\citep{bae2024tldr,tian2021modelbased}.
 Recent work has provided probabilistic definitions that are also compatible with continuous state spaces and stochastic transition dynamics~\citep{myers2024learning}.
 A key consideration when thinking about temporal distance is \emph{which} policy they reflect: is this an estimate of the number of time steps under our current policy or under the optimal policy?
 We will use \emph{optimal temporal distance} to mean the temporal distance under the optimal (distance-minimizing) policy.

 Algorithmically, this choice is often reflected in the algorithm one uses for learning temporal distances.
 Methods based on Q-learning typically estimate optimal temporal distances~\citep{andrychowicz2017hindsight,fujimoto2018addressinga,kaelbling1993learning}, and are often structurally similar to popular actor-critic methods.
+Some quasimetric methods also learn optimal temporal distances in deterministic MDPs by enforcing the triangle inequality as an architectural constraint, effectively computing shortest paths in a directed graph~\citep{liu2023metric,wang2023optimal}.
 Prior work has shown that temporal distance learning can be important for finding paths that are better than those demonstrated in the data, and can enable significantly more data efficient learning~\citep{zheng2023contrastive} (akin to standard results in the theory of Q-learning~\citep{agarwal2019reinforcement}).

 Methods based on Monte Carlo learning typically operate by sampling pairs of states that occur nearby in time (though not necessarily temporally-adjacent); distances are minimized for such positive pairs, and maximize for pairs of states that appear on different trajectories~\citep{hartikainen2020dynamical,eysenbach2022contrastive}.
-These Monte Carlo methods typically estimate the temporal distance corresponding to the policy that collected the data.
+These Monte Carlo methods often estimate the temporal distance corresponding to the policy that collected the data.
 Methods for goal-conditioned behavioral cloning~\citep{ghosh2021learning,myers2023goal}, though not directly estimating temporal distances, are effectively working with this same behavioral temporal distance~\citep{ghugare2024closing}.
-Despite the fact that Monte Carlo methods do not estimate optimal temporal distances, they often outperform their Q-learning counterparts, suggesting that it is at least unclear whether the errors from learning the behavioral (rather than optimal) temporal distance are larger or smaller than those introduced by TD learning's compounding errors.
-Our work aims to bridge these two types of temporal distances, providing a method that does learn optimal temporal distances while reducing the reliance on TD learning to propagate values (and accumulate errors).
+Despite the fact that Monte Carlo methods do not estimate optimal temporal distances, they often outperform their Q-learning counterparts, suggesting that it is at least unclear whether the errors from learning the behavioral (rather than optimal) temporal distance are larger or smaller than those introduced by \gls{td} learning's compounding errors.
+Our work bridges these two notions of temporal distance, providing a method that learns optimal temporal distances while reducing the reliance on \gls{td} learning to propagate values (and accumulate errors).